ScaledMap/LoadOut/README.md

 *maybe hold off on using the onefile version of the application.
 It can't read from the config file.
-If I try to reupload the onefile version, I think I will probably have to move those settings into a database or something(not building it on windows).
-Also, seems like the application can have some trouble opening a browser window to localhost on startup.
-Might have to type it in.
-Setting it as the home page is a cool way to do it anyway.
 *I guess Icedrive zipped the folders again after I had already zipped them.
-So for the windows application, i think you have to unzip them and unzip them.
+So for the windows application, i think you have to unzip them and unzip them again.

 windows
 download link= https://icedrive.net/s/g62kVCYYfghSCZbu2fB53tfY7h7A

 linux
 download link= https://icedrive.net/s/g4SD5G5TuyyvkB36X9jGiYug68g2

 The android application is hosted on github.
 ----------------------------------------
-I quit working on it a ways into the project.
+I quit working on the android application a while back.
 Got tired of repackaging it over and over again on a bunch of systems.

 ----------------------------------------